-Consider the #1 spot in our ranking of the best convention cities in 2018 – Las Vegas.
+Consider the #1 spot in our ranking report last year – Las Vegas.
 Looking only at air quality among the major convention cities in the USA, Las Vegas comes in last while Honolulu, a city not on last year ‘s list at all, comes in first.**

 Honolulu is a strong convention city for several other reasons – sunshine, great walking and promotional appeal – along with one of the busiest airports in the nation.
 For this reason, when air quality is thrown into the mix, the city took the top spot in our annual best places for conventions survey for 2019.

 Finding a clean-air city to meet is getting harder and harder, but many destinations are taking the lead by reducing traffic, advancing clean transportation and curtailing the burning of fossil fuels in industry and homes.
 The city of San Jose has set a goal to be powered by 100% renewable energy by 2022.
 Hawaii is the first state in the U.S. to set a state-wide goal of 100% renewable electricity by 2045.
 Seattle was one of two cities to win the first Bloomberg American Cities Climate Challenge and will accelerate its climate action plan to reduce transit and building emissions over the next two years.

 We feel clean air matters, and as cities improve their environment, they will move up in our rankings.
 Convention planners are in a great spot to encourage this change.

 See the ranking of the largest convention cities by air quality below:

 (Llittle to no risk)**